ribal-aladeeb/reinforcement-learning-2048/README.md

 # Reinforcement Learning 2048

-We build a reinforcement learning agent using Deep Q-learning neural networks.
+We implemented a reinforcement learning algorithm capable of training an agent in playing the sliding tile game 2048 using Deep Q-learning neural networks.

+Though our max tile reached was only 1024, we found that our models were in fact learning and performed better than random and a simple up-left policy.

+We utilize Deep-Q-Learning on both convolutional and linear networks using torch for training and numpy for the environment representation.

 ## Running an Experiment

-#### Model Configuration
+### Model Configuration
 ```
 cd ./src/configs/
 ```